edamla/mediterraneanagency/_books/2021-09-01-marriage-destiny-happiness-is-a-choice.md

 often distances spouses from their marital duties.
-Unfortunately, these childish attitudes that arise in relationships often do not lead to any solutions between partners, ultimately resulting in the break- down of many marriages due to resolvable issues.
+Unfortunately, these childish attitudes that arise in relationships often do not lead to any solutions between partners, ultimately resulting in the breakdown of many marriages due to resolvable issues.
 It’s the children caught in the middle who suffer the most in these situations...
 So why does this happen?
 Is marriage really just a game of pretend?
-Isn’t it time to realize that growing up, behaving like adults, and understand- ing that marriage is a lifelong journey?
+Isn’t it time to realize that growing up, behaving like adults, and understanding that marriage is a lifelong journey?
-Do you think it’s not yet time to take on the re- sponsibilities that life, marriage, being a spouse, and having children bring?
+Do you think it’s not yet time to take on the responsibilities that life, marriage, being a spouse, and having children bring?
 The book in your hands provides answers to many such questions.
-With its simple and easily understandable language, it not only addresses all the questions that come to mind when it comes to marriage for married couples and those consider- ing marriage but also provides important insights in every line.
+With its simple and easily understandable language, it not only addresses all the questions that come to mind when it comes to marriage for married couples and those considering marriage but also provides important insights in every line.
-For those intending to embark on the path of adulthood and understanding the nature of mar- riage to take an important step, the book has a lot to say...
+For those intending to embark on the path of adulthood and understanding the nature of marriage to take an important step, the book has a lot to say...
 <!--more-->